sjburgess/UW-Roundnet-Website/README.md

   - *Any problems?
 No questions or issues yet.*

 - **Mitchell:**
   - *What did you do yesterday?
-I started working on getting the headshots for the board members page.
+I created the member submissions page and created a backing for it.
   - *What are you planning to do today?
-I am planning on obtaining the information necessary to create the board members page.
+I am planning on starting on gettign the member submissions page functional.
   - *Any problems?
 I have had no issues so far.

 - **Lucas:**